Section 1: Safety Practices and Policies

 Falls

-child to pick up play areas and keeping high traffic areas to keep them free from tripping hazards
+pick up play areas and keeping high traffic areas to keep them free

 such as toys, shoes, and other items they may leave laying around.